Welcome to Matrix Education

 Let’s look at how we would use each of these in the example below.

-Logos is when you persuade your audience using facts, data or logical reasoning.
+Logos is when you use facts, data or logical reasoning to make your point.
 This works well for topics that need scientific proof or hard evidence.
 For instance, if you need to prove that something exists (like climate change or the health risks associated with smoking cigarettes), it would help to point to scientific evidence, data and statistics to prove this definitively.

 Example thesis: The government should ban cigarettes.